hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 ```
 datetime.datetime(1993, 10, 4, 9, 8, 8, 12345)
 ```
-- [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) (abbreviated from *Coordinated Universal Time) is the primary  time standard  by which the world regulates clocks and time.
+- Bonus: [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) (abbreviated from *Coordinated Universal Time) is the primary  time standard  by which the world regulates clocks and time.

 ### Format a datetime object to string
 #### First, let’s get the present time: